-This leads to another important conclusion about the relationship between race and delinquency: African American youths are more delinquent than youths from other social groups.
-This effect is strongest for the most serious forms of delinquency, including armed robbery and murder.
-In a study that demonstrated this relationship, James Alan Fox and Morris Zawitz examined race differences in homicide offending and victimization among various age groups from 1976 to 2004.
-As shown in Figure 2-2, African American males between the ages of 14 and 24 accounted for approximately 1 percent of the U.S. population during that period, but represented between 10 and 18 percent of the murder victims.
-In terms of offending, African American males ages 14-24 constituted between 15 and 35 percent of the homicide offender population!
-By contrast, white males between ages 14-24 accounted for between 5 and 10 percent of the population but were over-represented as both murderers and murder victims.
+In another study that demonstrated this relationship, James Alan Fox and Morris Zawitz examined race differences in homicide offending and victimization among various age groups from 1976 to 2004.
+Across three decades of data, African American males between the ages of 14 and 24 accounted for approximately 1% of the U.S. population during that period, but represented between 10 and 18% of the murder victims.
+In terms of offending, African American males ages 14-24 constituted between 15 and 35% of the homicide offender population!
+By contrast, white males between ages 14-24 accounted for between 5 and 10% of the population but were overrepresented as both murderers and murder victims, but not nearly to the extent of African Americans.